NessBurton/Native-tree-shrub-spp-supply/README.md

 ## Working topic title: Tree supply for thriving new woodland ecosystems

-### Research questions
+### Research question(s)

-1. Are we meeting targets, and how much is loss from P&D and extreme weather events compromising any gains from creation?

-2. What is the gap between 'ideal' tree species demand (based on regionally distinctive woodland communities and national creation targets) and current supply?
+1. What is the gap between 'ideal' tree species demand (based on regionally distinctive woodland communities and national creation targets) and current supply?

 ### Contact